 What is Code Churn?

-Code churn in software development indicates the frequency and extent of changes done in source code, for example – a file, a class, and a function.
+Code churn in software development indicates the frequency and extent of changes made in source code, for example, a file, a class, and a function.
 It measures how often developers insert new lines of code, delete outdated code, and change the existing code in the codebase of an application.

 Take, for instance, if you have written 100 lines of code in the last couple of weeks and you modified or erased 30 of them, you have a code churn rate of 30%.

-There can be more than one reasons for this, including but not limited to:
+There can be more than one reason for this, including but not limited to:

 - Bug Fixes: To find and resolve bugs in the code.

-- Refactoring: To alter the code to make it cleaner and easy to maintain.
+- Refactoring: To alter the code to make it cleaner and easier to maintain.

 - New Features: To introduce new features or functionalities in the software.